-Whiteflies are incredibly tiny, making them easy to miss in the garden.
+Even adult whiteflies are incredibly tiny, making them easy to miss in the garden.
 They are often as small as 1/12”.

-Found just about everywhere in the country, these pests camouflage themselves as they feed voraciously on your plants.
+Found just about everywhere in the country, these pests camouflage themselves as they feed voraciously on your indoor plants.

 Generally, you’ll notice large clusters of these pests before you notice the bugs themselves.
 They hang out on the undersides of leaves and are most active during the daytime.

 Because they can overwinter and reproduce throughout the entire year in warm climates, just a few whiteflies can quickly turn into a major infestation.

 Whiteflies feed indiscriminately, tending to prefer warm-weather vegetable plants and ornamentals.

 Some of their favorites are tomatoes, peppers, okra, and eggplant - but they will also feed on sweet potatoes and various plants in the cabbage family.

 These pests can do some pretty extensive damage to your plants - and if that isn’t enough, they can also attract ants, who will wreak even more havoc.